Politics

 Share

-The National Bureau of (NBS) has a continued rise in the prices of items such as beans, rice, bread, and eggs across Nigeria.
-This information detailed in the Selected Food Prices Watch report for August 2024, significant price increases over the past year.
+The National Bureau of Statistics (NBS) has reported a continued rise in the prices of essential food items such as beans, rice, bread, and eggs across Nigeria.
+This information was detailed in the Selected Food Prices Watch report for August 2024, highlighting significant price increases over the past year.

 The price of local rice followed a similar trend, with 1 kilogram of loose local rice increasing by 148.41% year-on-year.
 In August 2024, the price reached N1,831.05, a sharp rise from N737.11 recorded during the same period in 2023.
 On a month-on-month basis, the price of rice rose by 3.65%.

-These price hikes are part of a broader trend of rising food costs in Nigeria, driven by various economic , including inflation, , and the challenges of local food production.
-The report highlights the burden placed on , as basic foodstuffs become increasingly expensive, raising concerns over food and affordability for many Nigerians.
+These price hikes are part of a broader trend of rising food costs in Nigeria, driven by various economic factors, including inflation, exchange rate volatility, and the challenges of local food production.
+The report highlights the burden placed on households, as basic foodstuffs become increasingly expensive, raising concerns over food security and affordability for many Nigerians.

-This persistent inflation in food prices underscores the need for government intervention and that the rising cost of living and ensure to food for all citizens.
+This persistent inflation in food prices underscores the need for government intervention and policies that address the rising cost of living and ensure access to affordable food for all citizens.

 Written by